Suraj520/CognitiveAnnotationTool/README.md

 ```
-If you find this repo useful, kindly hit a star :).
+If you find this repo useful, kindly hit a star :, Feel free to extend the functionalities of the repo via PR requests.
 ```

 ## Cognitive Annotation Tool
 #### About the Software
 * An opensource annotation tool aimed to help researchers get rid of annotating images manually for computer vision tasks like object detection and object localisation using the webcam feed.